isomerpages/nparks-gardening/page-index/pests/_posts/2023-07-13-post-Aphids.md

 <p>Avoid the use of pesticide applications to encourage population growth of natural predators of aphids such as the Ladybirds, Lacewings, parasitic wasps, which will feed on aphids.</p>

-<p>When a large part of your plant is affected, you may want to remove the affected area by using a clean secateur or consider removing the whole plant.
-Bag up the infested plant/plant parts for proper disposal to prevent further spread to the same plant and other nearby plants.
+<p>When a large part of your plant is affected, you may want to prune the affected parts with a clean pair of secateurs, or consider removing the whole plant.
+Bag up the infested plant or plant parts for proper disposal to prevent further spread.
 Do not use the removed plant waste for composting.</p>
 </section>